-As a partner to some of the world's most respected organizations including Target, General Electric (GE), Delphi, Tulane University and Virteva, the company url www.REDHERRING.com understands what it takes to please its clients.
+As a partner to some of the world's most respected organizations including Target, General Electric (GE), Delphi, Tulane University and Virteva, the company un understands what it takes to please its clients.

 This has led to growth and the establishment of the company as a market leader.